 After the IPO, Jobs negotiated a new five-picture deal between Pixar and Disney.
 It gave Pixar an equal share of the profits, along with merchandise and on-screen credits.
 (By way of contrast, the Toy Story deal tilted heavily in Disney’s favor.)

-According to Ed Catmull, Pixar’s current president, part of the reason for Pixar’s IPO was that, with an equal split of profits, the studio also needed to put in 50 percent of movie production costs — which required money in the bank.
+According to Pixar co-founder Ed Catmull, part of the reason for the IPO was that, with an equal split of profits, the studio also needed to put in 50% of movie production costs.
+That required money in the bank.

 The Pixar IPO also started Jobs’ professional turnaround after a few disappointing years.
-Within a year of the IPO, Jobs was preparing to step foot back on the Apple campus again as part of a deal that saw Apple buy NeXT.
+Within a year of the IPO, Jobs was preparing his return to the Apple campus as part of a deal that saw Apple buy NeXT.